 Construction workers work in chronically dusty and dirty conditions.
 These particles are breathed into the lungs and can cause serious disease.
 From 1990 to 1999, there were more than 1,000 workers pronounced dead of pneumoconiosis.
 It’s a condition legally defined as chronic dust disease.

 If you have suffered illness or injury as a result of your work in the construction industry, you may be able to file a personal injury claim or workers’ compensation in North Carolina.
-You won’t know what you may qualify for unless you contact an experienced attorney like Auger & Auger.
+You won’t know what you may qualify for unless you contact an experienced construction site accident lawyer like Auger & Auger.
 Call today and a member of our team will provide you with a free case evaluation.